RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 One of the most common uses of numerical computing today is in the field of cryptography.
-Each time you check your bank account, sign on to a secure web site to purchase something, or sign on to your computer, you are using cryptography.
-In a general sense, **cryptography** is concerned with encrypting and decrypting information that you do not want other people to see.
+Each time you check your bank account, sign on to a secure website to purchase something, or sign on to your computer, you are using cryptography.
+In a general sense, *cryptography* is concerned with encrypting and decrypting information that you do not want other people to see.
 In this section we will look at some functions that are used in everyday cryptographic programming.
 In practice there